s-a-faruque/devmlops-hugo/content/posts/simplest-way-to-deploy-in-k8s/index.md

 +++
-title = "Simplest Way to Deploy a Web App on Kubernetes (K8s)" author = "Safique A Faruque“ date = "2025-03-21" description = "A simple two-step guide to deploying a web app on Kubernetes using IBM Cloud." tags = ["Kubernetes", "Deployment", "Web App", "Cloud"] categories = ["Tutorial", "Kubernetes"] draft = false
+title = "Simplest Way to Deploy a Web App on Kubernetes (K8s)" author = "Safique A Faruque" date = "2025-03-21" description = "A simple two-step guide to deploying a web app on Kubernetes using IBM Cloud." tags = ["Kubernetes", "Deployment", "Web App", "Cloud", "k8s"] categories = ["Tutorial", "Kubernetes"] draft = false
 +++